 Jesus wasn’t referring to His trip up the Mount and back when He said that some would not see death before He returns.
 He was referring to His second coming.
 That's when He would establish His Kingdom.
 All this means that the second coming occurred in that generation, not in a generation some thousands of years later.

 Jesus said that when Jerusalem is surrounded by armies and is destroyed that would be the time of His second coming.
-This already happened between 63 A.D. and 70 A.D. (seven years).
+This already happened between 63 A.D. and 70 A.D. (seven years) when the Roman army surrounded, besieged, and destroyed Jerusalem.
 Jesus said that the Gospel will be preached to every nation before He comes.
 The Apostle Paul says in Colossians 1:23 that the Gospel had already been preached to all nations (that is all nations of the then known world of the Roman Empire and beyond).
 One of the reasons that this Gospel was to be preached to all nations was in order to be a witness to them that God was through with Israel as a nation for its ultimate disobedience.
 The end of the world that Jesus was talking referred to the end of the age, not the end of the physical world.
 The word "world" in the passage comes from the Greek word "aion" meaning "age".
 The other Greek word for "world" is "cosmos" which refers to the physical world, but that's not the Greek word that's used in Scripture in reference to when Jesus returns.
 Jesus was referring to the end of the Jewish Age.
-That is why Jesus Himself said the "axe is laid at the root" (Luke 3:9) meaning the destruction of the nation was near.
+That is why John the Baptist said the "axe is laid at the root" (Luke 3:9) meaning the destruction of the nation was near.